-&lt;sup>9 The overall MW totals exceed the 1,750 MW CSI goal due to additional CSI incentive funding that was authorized in SB 585.
+7 The overall MW totals exceed the 1,750 MW CSI goal due to additional CSI incentive funding that was authorized in SB 585.
 This funding was authorized as a result of different rebates being offered to taxable and non-taxable entities, which caused CSI budgeting uncertainty.
-See Commission Decision (D.)11-12-019 for more details.
+See CPUC Decision (D.)11-12-019 for more details.

-&lt;sup>10 The Center for Sustainable Energy (CSE) administers the CSI Program in SDG&E's service territory.
+8 The Center for Sustainable Energy (CSE) administered the CSI Program in SDG&E's service territory.

-1.1.3.Other Program Highlights
+1.1.3.
+Other Program Highlights